legomolina/LMSpoiler/README.md

 Text above will show as next: <br />
 ![Example](http://i.imgur.com/iF5vLIB.png?1)
 <br />
-If you don't want to use parse system, you can configure your custom style, positions etc and use spoiler(param1, param2) function I've created in the same library.
+If you don't want to use the parse system, you can configure your custom style, your positions and so on and use the spoiler(param1, param2) function I've created in the same library.
 This function must be attached to the element who expands the spoiler.
-Param1 is element who contract or expands the spoiler and param2 is the time required to finish animation.
-It's important the use of data-show attribute which points to the element id which contracts or expands; that's because could be more than one and there must be differenciate.
+Param1 is element who contract or expands the spoiler and param2 is the time required to finish the animation.
+It's important the use of the data-show attribute which points to the element id which contracts or expands; that's because could be more than one and they have to be differenciate.
 ```html
 <div class="spoiler">
 	<div class="show-button" data-show="spoiler0" onclick="spoiler(this, 350);">Handler of Spoiler</div>